thatoddshade/thatoddshade.github.io/content/blog/first.md

 +++
-title = "making a “blog”?"
+title = "hello, world."
-date = 2024-01-05
+date = 2024-08-25
 +++

-setting up my zola.
-I do not know what I am going to do with it.
+it was thirty two minutes after a midnight when I started typing this line;
+17% remain in my laptop's battery.